AliSoftware/OHHTTPStubs/README.md

 When a network request is performed by the system, the response handlers are called in the reverse order that they have been added, the last added handler having priority over the first added ones.
-  The first non-nil OHHTTPStubsResponse returned is used to reply to the request.
+  The first non-nil `OHHTTPStubsResponse` returned is used to reply to the request.

 _This may be useful to install different stubs in different classes (say different UIViewControllers) and various places in your application._

 You can remove the latest added handler with the `removeLastRequestHandler` method.

 You can also remove any given handler with the `removeRequestHandler:` method.
-This method takes as a parameter the object returned by `addRequestHandler:`. _Note that this returned object is already retained by OHHTTPStubs, so you may keep it in a `__weak` variable._
+This method takes as a parameter the object returned by `addRequestHandler:`. _Note that this returned object is already retained by `OHHTTPStubs`, so you may keep it in a `__weak` variable._

 ## Complete examples